Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 It's much better to try this when one of them is defeated.
 Then for the other that is still alive, just do normal combos at their backs

 **Damage**\
-Fire King Skeleton can be kept at bay with Fire Blasts because of him absorbing the damage, while also letting you damage Ice King Skeleton with high damage.
+Fire King Skeleton can be kept at bay with Fire Bombs because of him absorbing the damage, while also letting you damage Ice King Skeleton with high damage.
 You'll unfortunately have to deal with Fire King Skeleton the normal way.

 You could use a Soul Spin powered up with a Blue Soul to deal the most hits on its back.
 Enough hits will make them drop the axe, meaning they won't be able to act if that happens.